Facets-cloud/facets.cloud/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature or enhancement for Facets.Cloud
-title: ''
+title: 'Feature/Enhancement Request - '
-labels: ''
+labels: 'needs-triage'
 assignees: ''

 ---